girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Lists/Readme.md

 **<hr>**
 <br>

-# Definition Lists in HTML
+# Definition or Description Lists in HTML

-Definition lists, or Description lists, create a list with two parts to each entry : the name or term to be defined and the definition.
+*Definition lists* create a list with two parts to each entry : the name or term to be defined and the definition.
 This creates lists similar to a dictionary or glossary.

 <br>